-The Physician Assistant Program has developed a set of six student learning outcomes it expects of all its students.
+The PA Program has developed a set of six student learning outcomes it expects of all its students.
 These outcomes are based on the Competencies for the Physician Assistant Profession, jointly developed by the National Commission on Certification of Physician Assistants (NCCPA), the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), the American Academy of Physician Assistants (AAPA), and the Physician Assistant Education Association (PAEA).

-- Joint Program students will demonstrate appropriate levels of medical knowledge;
+- Demonstrate appropriate levels of medical knowledge;

-- Joint Program students will demonstrate appropriate levels of medical skills;
+- Demonstrate appropriate levels of medical skills;

-- Joint Program students will demonstrate high levels of professionalism;
+- Demonstrate high levels of professionalism;

-- Joint Program students will be competent communicators;
+- Be competent communicators;

-- Joint Program students will provide patient-centered care; and
+- Provide patient-centered care; and

-- Joint Program students will integrate these core competencies into their clinical practice.
+- Integrate these core competencies into their clinical practice.